alfredorivas/PYTHON_Text-Detector/README.md

-# PYTHON_Text-Detector
+# TEXT DETECTOR
-Typos in plain text
+Project in Python meant to find typos in plain text